highcharts/highcharts/docs/maps/flowmap-series.md

 }]
 ```

-Last step is to add our flow map series config with [series.type](https://api.highcharts.com/highmaps/series.flowmap.type) set to `'flowmap'`.
-If you choose to use the data points from [mappoint](https://api.highcharts.com/highmaps/series.mappoint) series, they will be connected by their [id](https://api.highcharts.com/highmaps/series.mappoint.id).
+The last step is to add our flow map series configuration with [series.type](https://api.highcharts.com/highmaps/series.flowmap.type) set to `'flowmap'`.
+If you choose to use the data points from [mappoint](https://api.highcharts.com/highmaps/series.mappoint) series, they will be connected by their [id](https://api.highcharts.com/highmaps/series.mappoint.id), otherwise simple `[longitude, latitude]` coordinates can be used for the end points.
 The important options that you may notice in the example below are [curveFactor](https://api.highcharts.com/highmaps/series.flowmap.data.curveFactor) and [markerEnd](https://api.highcharts.com/highmaps/series.flowmap.data.markerEnd):
 ```js
 series: [{
     type: 'flowmap',